DBordeleau/ticker-wars/README.md

 [Live demo](https://tickerwars.vercel.app)

-Ticker Wars is a portfolio machine-learning project that turns stock forecasting into a scoreable competition between baseline models, classical ML models, optional foundation forecasting adapters, and user predictions.

-The interesting part is not that it "beats the market."
-It does not claim to.
-The project is about building the kind of data and evaluation system that makes forecasting claims measurable: daily market ingestion, horizon-aware feature generation, durable prediction storage, delayed scoring after target dates mature, and a React dashboard that explains model performance without requiring a reviewer to inspect raw tables.
+Ticker Wars is a competitive stock forecasting platform that pits users against machine learning models.

 This project is not financial advice, a trading strategy, or a production investment system.

 ## What Users Can Do

+- Compare models and users on MAE, directional accuracy, interval quality, and scored prediction count.
-- Browse latest model predictions for stocks across `1W`, `1M`, `3M`, and `1Y` horizons.
+- Browse latest model and user predictions for stocks across `1W`, `1M`, `3M`, and `1Y` horizons.
-- Compare models on MAE, directional accuracy, interval quality, and scored prediction count.
 - Inspect ticker pages with actual-vs-predicted charts and confidence interval bands.
 - Submit personal predictions, track active vs settled picks, and compare public leaderboard results.